 Lifestyle Changes to be Made for UTI

 Always remember never pass up an opportunity to pee.
-Its really well said, ‘Don’t prioritise your schedule, schedule your priorities’.
+Its really well said, ‘Don’t prioritize your schedule, schedule your priorities’.

 Cleanliness is of utmost importance for preventing UTI.
 After urinating, always wipe the area from front to the back.
 As when you reach from behind, germs from the rectum can be transferred.
 Also avoid the use of hygiene sprays or any scented bath washes.
 Always use mild and unscented bath products.
 And do wear a loose fitting cotton underwear, as it helps to breathe.